vegarant/fastwht/matlab/wal.md

 ---
 y = wal(N,n,k).
 Here we assume N = 2^r for some positive integer r, and that 0<= n,k < N are integers.
    The function evaluates the WAL function (see `walsh_function.pdf`) at
     WAL(n,k/N).
-If n and k are vector input, it is evaluated at all the corresponding values.
+If n and k are vectors it is evaluated at all the corresponding values.

 y = wal(N,n,t).
-Here we assume N = 2^r for some positive integer r, that n is an integer in the interval `[0,N)` and that lies i the interval `[0,1)`.
+Here we assume N = 2^r for some positive integer r, that n is an integer in the interval `[0,N)` and that t lies i the interval `[0,1)`.
    The function evaluates the WAL function (see `walsh_function.pdf`) at
     WAL(n,t).
-If n and k are vector input, it is evaluated at all the corresponding values.
+If n and k are vectors it is evaluated at all the corresponding values.

 ## Examples
 ---